EhsanOthman2021/DW_project/README.md

 - Clean and transform the data into structured JSON
 - Train an ML model using DVC
 - Produce evaluation reports and predictions
-- Serve predictions and invoice metadata via a REST API
+- Serve predictions and invoice metadata via a Fast API
 - Deploy the API using Docker + docker-compose
 - Optionally download prediction files from AWS S3